 another person.
 Do you agree or disagree?

 No one can ever deny the significance of behavior in our contemporary era.
 It is crystal clear that nowadays people are confronting various financial and emotional dilemmas.
-To this end, these situations oblige them to treat people in an unfavorable manner.
+To this end, these situations oblige them to treat people in a disapproving manner.
 Although some people believe that politeness is not a crucial indices.
 Indeed, from my vantage point, this is an essential indicator of our behavior due to having a superior impression on others and providing us with various opportunities in our careers.

 First and foremost, politeness leaves an exceptional impression on others.
-While societies are experiencing various distress and adverse occasions in their modern world, being polite can provide them with a sense of satisfaction.
+While societies are experiencing a lot of distress and adverse occasions in their modern world, being polite can provide them with a sense of satisfaction.
 For that reason, respect is an essential key to attracting more attention from people.
-In ancient times, an outstanding philosopher in Iran, who was the representative of traditional civilization, put a great emphasis on politeness in every society as a matter of having a precious impact on societies.
+In ancient times, an outstanding philosopher in Iran, who was the representative of a traditional civilization, put great emphasis on politeness in every society as a matter of having a precious impact on societies.
 In addition, he declared that being polite not only helps people in order to decrease their conflicts, but also has a profound impact on the upbringing of children.
 According to recent research done in Boston, if individuals consider respect and politeness in their modern societies, they will have prosperous communities.

-In addition, the more being polite, the more becoming successful in our occupations.
+In addition, the more polite we are, the more successful we can be in our occupations.
 It goes without saying that there are plenty of competitors for every job position in modern famous corporations.
 Because of this, they consider the politeness of their applicants as a crucial criterion in their recruitment process.
 To this end, these employees can interact efficiently with their customers and benefit corporations by increasing their loyal customers.
 My own experience is a compelling example.
-When I was working at apple company, I treated my colleagues impolitely.
+When I was working at the Apple Company, I treated my colleagues impolitely.
 As a result, they fired me after a short time.
 Had I behaved correctly, I would have guaranteed my outstanding position in that company.
-According to recent research based at New York University, in our modern world employers prefer polite employees than impolite knowledgeable individuals.
-Indeed, in our competitive business world moral principles is more important than knowledge.
+According to recent research out of New York University, in our modern world, employers prefer polite employees than impolite knowledgeable individuals.
+Indeed, in our competitive business world, moral principles are more important than knowledge.
 In other words, politeness plays an essential role in our professional life.

-On the whole, according to the above-mentioned points and details, it can be claimed that being a polite person is more advantageous these days due to having a positive impact on others in conjunction with helping us to become a qualified employee in our corporations.
+On the whole, according to the above-mentioned points and details, it can be claimed that being a polite person is more advantageous these days due to having a positive impact on others in conjunction with helping us to become a qualified employees in our corporations.
 Who can deny the significance of moral obligations in human life?
 (426 words)

 Comments